 Distracted Drivers Should Be Held Accountable for the Damage They Cause

 Distracted drivers across the country, including in Nashville, Davidson County, and other parts of Tennessee, are causing more and more vehicle crashes resulting in serious injuries and fatalities.
-If a distracted driver has caused you or someone you love a serious injury, you can hold them responsible with the help of reliable information and skilled legal representation our Nashville car accident lawyers can provide.
+If a distracted driver has caused you or someone you love a serious injury, you can hold them responsible with the help of the reliable information and skilled legal representation our Nashville car accident lawyers can provide.

 A Plague of Distracted Drivers

 The Insurance Institute for Highway Safety estimates that about ten percent of all drivers are using a hand-held or hands-free cellphone at any given moment.
 That means that for every ten passing drivers, one is likely to be on a cellphone.
 The same report also cites studies showing that the greater the cellphone use, the greater the accident rate.
 Drivers on cellphones go faster, change lanes more often, and brake harder.